cabreraam/iwocl2019_artifacts/README.md

 # Exploring Portability and Performance of OpenCL FPGA Kernels on Intel HARPv2
-ring Portability and Performance of OpenCL FPGA Kernels on Intel HARPv2
+Exploring Portability and Performance of OpenCL FPGA Kernels on Intel HARPv2

 This repository contains the most recent version of the artifacts (code and data) associated with our IWOCL'19 paper.